Ekramy-Younan/Ekramy_Younan_Data_Analyst_Portfolio/README.md

  * ![image](https://user-images.githubusercontent.com/76533174/153244683-89b1c911-81a2-47ec-9cc8-bf629e210cdd.png)

-# [Project: Variables Reduction - Wine QUALITY ] - Using Minitab 18, jmp, and Excel.
+# [Project: Variables Reduction - Wine QUALITY ] - Using Minitab 18, jmp, Python, and Excel.

 **DESCRIPTION:
  * To determine which process that performs the professional work to reduce data dimensions and simplify interpretation while also keeping important information in full data.